AlicePagano/iQuHack/README.md

     in the device, using $4$ physical qubits
 - Measure repeatedly the state of the inner qubit, performing parity checks on 3 of the logical qubits.
 The set of three physical qubits spin around
 - Save every measure that occurred during the simulation.
-- Use a machine learning model to infer $\theta$ after as much time as possible
+- Use a machine learning model to infer what happened and which are the needed actions to restore the correct state
 - listen to fancy quasi-quantum music!

 ### Preparing the carousel: the encoding  <a name="encoding"></a>